 - Wipe down jar rims and add the lids.
 Seal to fingertip tightness.
 (Screw on till you feel resistance.
 Too loose, jar won’t seal, too tight air won’t release properly.)

 - Process for 5 minutes in the boiling water.
-Turn off the heat and let the jars sit in the water another 5 minutes.
+Turn off the heat and let the jars sit in the water for another 5 minutes.

 More Blueberry Recipes to Make:

 - No Bake Blueberry Pie

 - Homemade Blueberry Cobbler